-Bolognese Dog: Characteristics, Origin, Temperament
+Bolognese Dog: Characteristics, Lifespan, Caring

 The Bolognese dog is a bichon type small breed of dog.
 It is part of the toy dog group an dis considered as a companion dog.
 It is also known by some other names such as Bichon Bolognese, Bolognese Toy Dog, Bologneser, Bolo, Botoli and Bottolo.